 - 1/2 lb. ground lamb

-Brush both sides of pita bread triangles with olive oil and place on a baking sheet.
+- Brush both sides of pita bread triangles with olive oil and place on a baking sheet.
 Sprinkle with salt and pepper.
 Bake pita chips for 8-10 minutes, until lightly golden.

-In a pan over medium heat, add a tablespoon of olive oil and cook onion and garlic until softened and fragrant, about 5 minutes.
+- In a large pan over medium heat, add olive oil and cook onion and garlic until softened and fragrant, about 5 minutes.

-Add lamb to pan and sprinkle on coriander, cumin, and oregano.
+- Add lamb to pan and sprinkle on coriander, cumin, oregano, salt, and pepper.
 Cook, breaking up with spatula, until no longer pink.

-Arrange chips into nacho formation and sprinkle feta cheese in between layers and on top.
+- Arrange chips into nacho formation and crumble feta cheese in between layers and on top.

-Broil for a couple minutes until feta gets melty.
+- Broil for a couple minutes until feta gets melty.
 Top nachos with lamb and then sprinkle on chopped tomato, cucumber, and kalamata olives.
-Scoop hummus and Greek yogurt onto nachos for maximum scooping potential.
+Spoon hummus and Greek yogurt onto nachos for maximum scooping potential.
 You can sprinkle more feta over the top if you want, too.